Nuristanis

 The Nuristanis are an Indo-Iranian ethnic group native to the Nuristan Province (formerly Kafiristan) of northeastern Afghanistan and Chitral District of northwestern Pakistan.
 Their languages comprise the Nuristani branch of Indo-Iranian languages.

-In the mid-1890s, after the establishment of the Durand Line when Afghanistan and the British Indian Empire reached an agreement regarding the Indo-Afghan border as the region of Kafiristan became part of the Great Game and for a period of time, Emir Abdur Rahman Khan conducted a military campaign to secure the eastern regions and followed up his conquest by imposition of Islam; the region thenceforth being known as Nuristan, the "Land of Light".
+In the mid-1890s, after the establishment of the Durand Line when Afghanistan and the British Indian Empire reached an agreement regarding the Indo-Afghan border, the region of Kafiristan became part of the Great Game and for a period of time, Emir Abdur Rahman Khan conducted a military campaign to secure the eastern regions and followed up his conquest by imposition of Islam; the region thenceforth being known as Nuristan, the "Land of Light".
 Before their conversion, the Nuristanis practised an Indo-Iranian (Vedic- or Hindu-like) religion.
 Non-Muslim religious practices endure in Nuristan today to some degree as folk customs.
 In their native rural areas, they are often farmers, herders, and dairymen.

 The Nuristan region has been a prominent location for war, which has led to the death of many indigenous Nuristanis.
-Nuristan has also received abundance of settlers from the surrounding Afghan regions due to the borderline vacant location.
+Nuristan has also received an abundance of settlers from the surrounding Afghan regions due to the borderline vacant location.

+History

+Nuristanis were formerly classified into Siah-Posh (black-robed) and Safed-Posh (white-robed) or Lal-Posh (red-robed) by external writers.
+In the 4th century BC, historians accompanying Alexander the Great described people inhabiting present-day Nuristan as being distinct culturally and religiously from other peoples of the region.